dossiersolutions/introspectable-proptypes/README.md

 ## Usage

-1. Add as dependency: `yarn add introspectable-proptypes` or `npm install instrospectable-proptypes`
+1. Add as dependency: `yarn add introspectable-proptypes` or `npm install introspectable-proptypes`
 2. Import component: `import PropTypes from "introspectable-proptypes";`
 3. Use as before.
 4. Introspect: `MyComponent.propTypes.introspection` now contains a readable version of the propType.